 Thirty different plants were used.
-All but 1 could be identified (see Section 2 for identification process).
+All but 1 could be identified (see the Method section for identification process).
 Traditional medicine was self-prepared in 69% of the cases, obtained from a traditional healer in 18% of the cases and from other sources in 13% of the cases.